Agnogh/pirate-resort/README.md

 - Few typos
 - The sign-in process has mandatory fields and optional fields
 - Sign-in process gets user alert messages for name and email
-- Adding "number" type in number field (it was "email" before)
+- Adding "number" type in the number field (it was "email" before)
 - Duplicate items in the food menu (2 times "sea beast burgers")
 - Addon to Read me
 - Various minor enhancements
-- Changing from style=number (where there are increase and decrease numberical value) to style=tel (where we can add letters on top of numbers, but we do not have buttons for increase or decrease numerical value)
+- Changing from style=number (where there are increase and decrease numerical values) to style=tel (where we can add letters on top of numbers, but we do not have buttons for increase or decrease numerical value)
+- 'About us' is removed as requested by the validator and we kept 5 constant pages instead of 5 + 1 active page shown at the top that rotated based on what was currently selected
+- adjusting that the order of items in the Main Menu is consistent instead of rotating
+- Get coupons and Subscription pages that have background images
+- Get Coupons and Subscription pages have added Main Menu items so users can return to any menu (not just Rewards Centre) depending on what tab is selected
+- For consistency reasons both 'Get Coupons' and 'Subscription page' have a footer
+- adding image on the text holder for 'Get Coupons' & 'Subscription'
+- Modifying text in the description and font size for all panes
+- The 1st sentence on a landing page is not threaded as the title and is slightly larger than the rest of the text in the same UI
+- Correcting the title on the 'Subscription' page to make a difference between that one and 'Get Coupons'
+- Additional styling added for text on text holder (top left/right, centre, bottom left/right) so that difference is more distinguished between smaller and larger devices
+- Adding additional fonts (Sour - Gummy) as previous ones might be hard to read despite enlarged and bold
+- Enhancing Media rules to have smoother 'transition' from one device size to  another
+- Adding higher quality pictures for backgrounds to avoid possibility of pixalated graphics
+- Keep that each site has different and more thematic background instead fo repetative same one (all are high quality that are not causing blurry image)

 ## Thanks
-Thanks to my superiors and peers at work, where I felt unappreciated, overlooked and unsupported, I was highly motivated to change my job and career and, consequently, get this project completed despite having a 10-hour work day.
+Thanks to my superiors and peers at work, where I felt unappreciated, overlooked, and unsupported, I was highly motivated to change my job and career, and consequently, complete this project despite having a 10-hour workday.

-6. ~~About us is placed at the end of the row as it needs to be presented to potential customers, but it is not something everyone will look at~~ Had to be removed as 6 tabs was too much and I had to restrict

-~~Order is placed in a way that each item will *always* be positioned at its place (food on 1st, contact on 2nd, Loyalty on 3rdm Gallery on 4th and About on 5th place), while the "landing page" will by default be in the title or take up the position in the header when the selected item moves to the title.~~

-~~I went with an approach that each section has a separate webpage, but the user can always return to the main page or any other 5 pages available from the top (all 6 pages have a consistent look/appearance).~~